KoyaS/CMSE202_Final_Project/README.md

 # Brett:
 - Helped read in data
 - Helped tidy and format RGB data
-- Set up PCA
+- Set up and tested PCA
-- Used SVM to compare PCA accuracy
+- Used SVM to compare PCA accuracy to other classifiers
 - Wrote slides